Frequently Asked Questions Including Fees

 The duration for therapy is different for everyone as it depends on various factors, such as the nature of the issues being addressed, your personal goals, and the progress made throughout the sessions.
 Therefore, we will regularly review your progress every few sessions to ensure that we are on track and to determine where you are in the therapeutic process.
 By doing so, we can effectively gauge if any adjustments need to be made in terms of the frequency or focus of our sessions.

 It's important for you to know that you have the autonomy to terminate therapy at any time if you feel it's necessary.
 Your comfort and well-being are paramount, and I want to ensure that you have complete control over your therapeutic journey.
-However, if you do decide to terminate therapy earlier than anticipated, I would kindly request you to consider attending one more session.
+However, if you do decide to terminate therapy earlier than anticipated, I would kindly request that you consider attending one more session.
 This last session will provide an opportunity for us to discuss your decision and explore any lingering concerns or unresolved matters.
 Additionally, I can offer you valuable referrals to other professionals or resources that may continue to support you during your transition.

 Ultimately, the goal is to make your transition out of therapy as smooth and seamless as possible.
 This collaborative approach empowers you to take charge of your therapeutic experience and ensures that you have the necessary guidance and support throughout the entire process.